 In the previous review, up to 25 years of historical data was collated for nominal WAEs, announced allocations and volumes delivered.
-The final water usage forecasts were based on the long term average actual usage level.
+The final water use forecasts were based on the long term average actual use level.
 Where there was a clear trend away from the long term average, SunWater adjusted the forecast in the direction of that trend.

-Usage forecasts also took into account SunWater's assessment of future key impacts on water usage, such as changes in industry conditions, impact of trading and scheme specific issues (SunWater 2006a).
+Water use forecasts also took into account SunWater's assessment of future changes in industry conditions, impact of trading and scheme-specific issues (SunWater 2006a).

-For the Lower Lockyer Valley WSS, SunWater (2006b), as the previous scheme operator assumed a water usage forecast of 35% of IWA in the river system, equivalent to 3,944ML per year.
-SunWater noted that when water was available, relatively high water usage rates were achieved at around 80%, but declined to 20% during drought periods with low announced allocations.
+For the Lower Lockyer Valley WSS, SunWater (2006b) assumed a water use forecast of 35% of IWA in the river system, equivalent to 3,944ML per year.
+SunWater noted that when water was available, relatively high water use rates were achieved at around 80%, but declined to 20% during drought periods with low announced allocations.

 Seqwater (2012ao) confirmed that the previous price path adopted a water use forecast at 35% of the nominal amount of IWA, equivalent to 3,944ML/annum or 986ML/quarter.
-Seqwater noted that the continuing drought conditions impacted the availability of water during 2005-2007, and that the average water use over the 2006-11 period was actually only 1,459ML per year.
+Seqwater noted that continuing drought impacted the availability of water during 2005-07, and that the average water use over the 2006-11 period was actually only 1,459ML per year.
 Announced allocations were zero in 2005-06 and 2006-07.
 Over the nine years to December 2011, average actual water use was 1,050ML per year.

-Figure 3.1 shows the historic usage information for the Lower Lockyer Valley WSS submitted by Seqwater (Seqwater 2012ao).
+Figure 3.1 shows the historic water use information (six-monthly) for the Lower Lockyer Valley WSS submitted by Seqwater (Seqwater 2012ao).

-Figure 3.1: Water Usage for the Lower Lockyer Valley WSS
+Figure 3.1: Water Use for the Lower Lockyer Valley WSS

-Sequater advised that the spike in usage in 2009 resulted from irrigators replenishing on-farm storages following the availability of water.
+Sequater (2012ao) advised that the spike in water use in 2009 resulted from irrigators replenishing on-farm storages following the availability of water.

-During Round 1 consultation, stakeholders noted that it is difficult to forecast future water use as crop types are changing.
+During Round 1 consultations in June 2012 (QCA 2012c), stakeholders noted that it is difficult to forecast future water use as crop types are changing.
 Irrigators noted that they are moving from small crops to lucerne which means past water use cannot be used to predict future water use.